u-blox/ubxlib/port/platform/common/automation/ACCESS.md

   ...(`172.17.0.1` being the IP address of the `jenkins-custom` docker container on the Docker network), save the file and `exit` the Docker container.

 - On the router, set up port forwarding so that requests arriving on the WAN side for port `xxxx` are forwarded to the same port on the LAN-side address of the Jenkins machine.
-If the WAN-side of your router is behind a firewall, see #tunnelling.
+If the WAN-side of your router is behind a firewall, see [Tunneling](#tunneling).

 - Run `docker restart nginx` and open a browser window to `https://ubxlib-test-system.redirectme.net:xxxx`: you should see a message something like `400 Bad Request: No required SSL certificate was sent`; this is because we've not yet set up your client device as one that is permitted to log in (if you comment out the line `ssl_verify_client on` above and restart NGINX you will get to the Jenkins log-in prompt, but don't do that 'cos were open to the internet now).